opendaylight/docs/docs/release-notes/upgrade-process.rst

 Unrecognized YANG statement handling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-YANG parser's does not reflect unrecognized YANG language extensions, defined by an ``extension`` statement, in the effective model as exposed by EffectiveModelContext.
+YANG parser does not reflect unrecognized YANG language extensions, defined by an ``extension`` statement, in the effective model as exposed by EffectiveModelContext.

 This has a direct impact on the contents of ``DocumentedNode.getUnknownSchemaNodes()``, as unrecognized extensions